faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 Fault Isolation Performance
 ===========================
-According to the fault signature matrix above, the red colored residuals should be sensitive to the air-flow sensor fault but not the blue colored residuals.
+According to the fault signature matrix above, the red-colored residuals should be sensitive to the air-flow sensor fault but not the blue-colored residuals.
 The fault is present during the gray shaded intervals, i.e., the fault is injected intermittently.
-The blue colored residuals are not sensitive to the fault as expected and residuals 1, 2, and 5 are above the dashed thresholds when the fault is present.
-Residual 3 should be sensitive to this fault but the fault to noise ratio is apparently too low for this fault, but is selected for its ability to detect fault ``fyp_ic``.
+The blue-colored residuals are not sensitive to the fault as expected and residuals 1, 2, and 5 are above the dashed thresholds when the fault is present.
+Residual 3 should be sensitive to this fault but the fault-to-noise ratio is apparently too low for this fault, but is selected for its ability to detect the fault ``fyp_ic``.

-The figure below  shows in blue the distributions of the residuals in the fault free case and in red the distributions of the residuals for an air-flow sensor fault.
+The figure below  shows in blue the distributions of the residuals in the fault-free case and in red the distributions of the residuals for an air-flow sensor fault.
 It is clear that residuals 1, 2, and 5 are good at detecting this fault since the residual distributions change significantly.